What does a dishwasher or washing machine’s sanitizing cycle really do?

-At this point, the Centers for Disease Control and Prevention doesn’t have enough data to know what temperature is required to kill the novel coronavirus or whether sanitizing appliances work on the virus.
+At this point, the Centers for Disease Control and Prevention doesn’t have enough data to know what temperature is required to kill the novel coronavirus.
 To combat the coronavirus, follow the CDC’s guidance for cleaning and disinfection.

 We asked Jessica Petrino, an appliance specialist with AJ Madison, an appliance retail store, to explain the difference between standard and sanitizing appliances.
 Petrino responded via email.
 Responses have been edited for length and clarity.